-- You cannot already have or be in the process of earning a master’s degree in finance, including most MBAs, or a related field.
-Confirm your initial eligibility.
+- You cannot already have or be in the process of earning a master’s degree in finance or a related field.
+Check your eligibility.

 Earning Your Way In — Courses Required for Admission

 - 1 economics course (microeconomics or managerial economics)